PeterAnselmo/ssa/README.md

 SSA - Super Slow Assembler
 ===

-A de novo genome assembler written by Peter Anselmo.
+A parallel de novo genome assembler written by Peter Anselmo.
 Written using C, C++, STL and OpenMP.

 This assembler using a two-stage greedy assembly algorithm.
 The first stage trims the reads and assembles into contigs only allowing exact matches.
 The second stage trims the contigs, and assembles using the Smith Waterman alogrithm.
 This allows for proper resolution of SNPs and (small) Indels.